GDP per capita in Cyprus

 Cyprus - GDP per capita (U.S. Dollars)

-FocusEconomics panelists project GDP to expand 4.2% in 2022, which is down 0.1 percentage points from last month’s forecast.
-For 2023, our panel sees economic growth at 3.8%.
+FocusEconomics panelists project the economy to expand 1.7% in 2023, which is down 0.2 percentage points from last month’s forecast.
+In 2024, the panel sees GDP growing 2.6%.

 Cyprus - GDP per capita (USD) Data